Associate Professor; Director, Institute of African American Research; Thomas Willis Lambeth Distinguished Chair in Public Policy

-Pursuing my broader interest in black communities, I am developing a project called Mapping Black Towns, that will employ a digital, interactive map to represent the significance and transformation in blackness, place, freedom and security.
-The map will demonstrate the historical development and social and economic transformation of towns created for the support of people of African descent from the early 19th century through the late 20th century.
+Pursuing my broader interest in black communities, I have a new project called Mapping Black Towns to develop a digital, interactive map representing the significance and transformation in blackness, place, freedom and security.
+An interdisciplinary project, the map will demonstrate the historical development and social and economic transformation of towns created for the support of people of African descent from the early 19th century through the late 20th century.

-Through my work at the Institute of African American Research, I am also co-organizing a spring 2018 conference to facilitate an exchange of expert knowledge about black communities from the perspective of black community residents and academic scholars.
-We aim for Black Communities: A Conference for Collaboration to foster community-engaged research partnerships about and in support of black community life.
+Through my work at the Institute of African American Research, I am also co-organizer of a major conference facilitating an exchange of expert knowledge about black communities from the perspective of black community residents and academic scholars.
+Now in its second run, Black Communities: A Conference for Collaboration, fosters community-engaged research partnerships, between universities and communities, about and in support of black community life.

 My first major study looked at Caribbean banana farmers who were navigating a significant shift in trade policy that threatened their access to an overseas market.
 I wanted to know how farmers were responding to this major impending change.
 Framed around work on globalization, place and social movements, my book, Free Trade and Freedom: Neoliberalism, Place and Nation in the Caribbean, looks at how farmers’ engaged critically with neoliberal policies that were visibly manifest at the state level.
 The book demonstrates that, collective action and place-based narratives drawing on themes relevant to the plantation history in banana farming communities’, were especially important in how farmers’ challenged policies and state practices negatively impacting their livelihood.